Alvaro2c/alvaro2c.github.io/_posts/2023-10-16-annotations-in-object-detection-transforming-xy-into-coco-format.md

             with open(os.path.join(label_folder, txt_file), 'r') as txt_file:
                 annotation_id = 1
                 for line in txt_file:
-                    # a and b are the x and y coordinates of the center
-                     of the annotation / bbox
+                    # a and b are xy coord of the center of the annotation
                     a, b, category = map(int, line.strip().split())
-                    # s is an arbitrary size (width and height)
+                    # s is an arbitrary size to fit all RBCs
-                    picked to try to make sure all RBCs are inside the general bboxes
-                    s = s
+                    s = 70
                     x_min = a - (s/2)
                     x_max = a + (s/2)
                     y_min = b - (s/2)